sintc0nery/SpotiTunes/README.md

   "fallbackSearch": true
 }
 ```
-Save it, and the installation of SpotiTunes will be ready.
+Save the file, and the installation of SpotiTunes will be complete.
-Take a look at the Appendages section for extra information.
+Refer to the Appendices section for additional information.

 ## Usage

-If everything goes right, you will see the following help section:
+If everything is set up correctly, you will see the following help section:

 ```
 >>> SpotiTunes -h ~$